GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 - New accounts include a $50 credit that is automatically applied to usage fees incurred during the first 60 days after account creation.

 - If you can not add a credit card, or would like to discuss volume discounts, [contact us for an oxd site license](https://gluu.org/contact).

-## Get Started

-Step 1: [Sign up](https://oxd.gluu.org) on the oxd website to obtain your oxd license and $50 credit;

-Step 2: [Install](./install/index.md) the oxd package;

-Step 3: [Configure](./configuration/index.md) your oxd-server and add your license keys;

-Step 4: If you want to support application connections via HTTPS, [start the oxd-https-extension](./oxd-https/start/index.md);

-Step 5: Use the oxd API or one of the native libraries to securely send users from your apps to your OP for enrollment and/or login.

 ## Support
 Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
 You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!